rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAws.md

 - There is a single argument of type DeleteAwsExocomputeConfigsInput.
 - Returns DeleteAwsExocomputeConfigsReply.
-### excludenativeebsvolumesfromsnapshot
-Mark AWS Native EBS Volumes to be excluded from EC2 Instance snapshot.
-By default, all EBS Volumes are marked as included.

-- There is a single argument of type ExcludeAwsNativeEbsVolumesFromSnapshotInput.
-- Returns System.String.
 ### finalizecloudaccountdeletion
 Process and finalize deletion of cloud account is the last step in deletion of a feature from cloud account.
 This endpoint is a MUST for deletion of disconnected features.